Azure/Mission-Critical/docs/design-methodology/App-Platform.md

 - For internal workloads, consider the use of Service Endpoints or Private Endpoints to restrict access to private Virtual Networks.
   - If required, use Private Endpoints to mitigate data exfiltration risks, such as malicious admin scenarios.

-- Treat Azure Functions code just like any other code; subject it to code scanning tools that are integrate it with AlwaysOn CI/CD pipelines.
+- Treat Azure Functions code just like any other code; subject it to code scanning tools that are integrate it with Mission-Critical CI/CD pipelines.

 **Azure Logic Apps**